appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/test-reports.md

 ### Input Variables

 For each component, specific input variables are required for its operation on your system.
-The input variables necessary for **Test Distribution** are as follows:
+The input variables necessary for **Test Reports** are as follows:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/android-workflow-components-test-report_2.png'/>